 If there is a snow and ice emergency, call the Police Department Dispatcher at 440-235-3335.
 If Public Service needs to respond, Dispatch will page the Director.

-During the winter months, the Olmsted Township Department of Public Service works to keep roadways open and safe for the motoring public.
+During the winter months, the Olmsted Township Public Service Department works to keep roadways open and safe for the motoring public.
+The Township uses only 100% rock salt when pre-treating roads and during snow events.

 Wintertime reminders for Olmsted Township residents: